Article

 | Operating system | Windows 11 Pro |

-Lifecycle: 4 years, supported by Lenovo’s global parts availability and service network.
+Lifecycle: Four years, with Lenovo's global parts availability and service network providing reliable support coverage.

 Read also: IT Equipment Leasing With Deel IT: Everything You Need to Know